Identity Theft Page Content

 Identity theft is a form of fraud or cheating of another person's identity in which someone pretends to be someone else by assuming that person's identity, typically in order to access resources or obtain credit and other benefits in that person's name.
 The victim of identity theft (here meaning the person whose identity has been assumed by the identity thief) can suffer adverse consequences if he or she is held accountable for the perpetrator's actions.
 Organizations and individuals who are duped or defrauded by the identity thief can also suffer adverse consequences and losses, and to that extent are also victims.

-How identity theft begins is when someone gets a hold of personal identity information, for instance you name, social security number, birth date, credit card numbers, banking numbers or other financial information.
+Identity theft begins is when someone gains access to personal identity information, for example, a name, social security number, birth date, credit card numbers, banking numbers or other financial information.
 This information is as good as gold for identity thieves.

 Identity Theft Techniques